East Village Gems

 The Historic East Village is home to an array of unique experiences including shopping, dining and nightlife.
 It's a vibrant district in the heart of Downtown Des Moines, and the perfect place to spend a weekend wandering.

-Coming off the East Village Holiday Promenade and one of the biggest shopping weekends of the year I wanted to share with you some of my personal favorite spots, true gems of the East Village that are worth paying a visit:
+Here some of my personal favorite spots, true gems of the East Village that are worth paying a visit:

 Eden, a boutique style store specializing in bath, baby and home products that are great for gifts or to pamper yourself, has been an East Village resident since 2003.
 With a love of old buildings and the idea to make her childhood dreams of playing shop a reality Jennifer Hansen opened Eden's doors.
 After outgrowing their first location, Eden moved to its current home 418 E 6th Street in 2010.